-HIV/AIDS activism and international worker solidarity across borders are the foundation of the OPSEU scholarships.
+HIV/AIDS activism and international worker solidarity across borders are the foundation of the OPSEU/SEFPO scholarships.
 We will ask our applicants to tell us about them in essay format, along with a summary of their personal involvement in helping to build our communities.

 Who can apply:

-This scholarship is open to dependents of OPSEU members in good standing who are studying at a publicly-funded, publicly-run post-secondary institution in Ontario.
+This scholarship is open to dependents of OPSEU/SEFPO members in good standing who are studying at a publicly-funded, publicly-run post-secondary institution in Ontario.

-At least five of the 10 scholarships will be awarded to students who identify as representing equity-seeking groups: racialized workers, Aboriginal workers, workers with disabilities; TBLGIAPQQ2S (trans, bi-sexual, lesbian, gay, intersex, asexual, pansexual, queer, questioning, and two-spirited) workers, francophone workers and women workers.
+At least five of the 10 scholarships will be awarded to students who identify as representing equity-seeking groups: racialized workers, Indigenous workers, workers with disabilities; TBLGIAPQQ2S (trans, bi-sexual, lesbian, gay, intersex, asexual, pansexual, queer, questioning, and two-spirited) workers, francophone workers and women workers.
 Applicants should acknowledge their eligibility for this equity qualification on their application form, if applicable.

 How to apply:

-The following items must be submitted with your application, and received by OPSEU by email or mail on or before the application deadline date (see application form for email and mailing addresses):
+The following items must be submitted with your application, and received by OPSEU/SEFPO by email or mail on or before the application deadline date (see application form for email and mailing addresses):

 - This application form completed fully.
-Once the application form is open, click on view and then select “edit document” to fill out application and return by application deadline.
+Once the application form is open, click on view and then select “edit document” to fill out application and return by the application deadline.